 I’ve also heard great things about using neem oil and ladybugs to remove aphids, I just haven’t needed to use them yet.

 While not as likely as the above reasons, kumquat trees can also get curled leaves from extreme weather, transplant shock, and competition from other plants.

 How to Fix

-For best results, avoid exposing your kumquat trees to temperatures above or below 20-100ºF.
+For best results, keep your kumquat trees in temperatures between 20 to 100ºF.
 If temperatures exceed this range, potted kumquat trees can be brought indoors while planted kumquat trees can be shaded from the heat or insulated with sheets or cardboard from the cold.

 If you’re transplanting or repotting your kumquat tree, ensure that the tree is planted again fairly quickly and that the root ball isn’t damaged.
 Water generously after transplanting.
 Sometimes it can take a year for kumquat trees to fully recover and establish a new root system.